"Embrace the glorious mess that you are." - Elizabeth Gilbert

 1. Choose ones that first resonate with you

 I once did a coaching online programme, that provided a workbook with a list of 100 positive affirmations that you could choose from and introduce into your life.
-Being a real newbie in the personal development world, I found this list quite helpful given that it was, unfortunately, uncommon for me to think in such positive terms about myself and my life.
-So having a list helps expand our perceptions that have been limited by our negative beliefs.
-If we are esp. so convinced that our relationships always fall apart and bring frictions, it may be hard for to us immediately adopt the belief "I always bring love and peace into my relationships".
+Being a real newbie in the personal development world, I found this list quite helpful.
+So having a list helps expand our perceptions that might have been limited by our negative beliefs.
+If we are esp. so convinced that our relationships always fall apart and bring frictions, it may be hard for us to immediately adopt the belief "I always bring love and peace into my relationships".

 Having a long list with many phrases that sound beautiful and wishful, it is also key to take out the pressure and just choose those that resonate with and speak to you instantly, without thinking too much about it.
 Not choosing "I always bring love and peace into my relationships", while adopting "I am loved for who I am" instead, does not mean that the opposite would hold true (i.e. that you would bring destruction and hatred into your relationships).
 As you may recall my mantra, we can just take life step by step.
 So choose, for example, your Top 3 affirmations that you would like to focus on and then, step by step, you can extend your list or replace them with new ones.